-At the time that the student is ready to begin work on the dissertation, the student will select from the faculty a dissertation director to direct the dissertation, subject to the faculty member's consent.
-The dissertation director need not be from the program in which the candidate is enrolled, but must be knowledgeable in the problem area.
+At the time that the student is ready to begin work on the dissertation, the student's primary research mentor will serve as dissertation director to direct the dissertation, subject to the faculty member's consent.
+The dissertation director must be knowledgeable in the problem area.